-Sometimes the mailbox mail delivery is not possible for certain addresses but they may still require access to the postal services.
+Sometimes mailbox mail delivery is not possible for certain addresses but they may still require access to the postal services.
 This is where the PO Box-Only ZIP codes come into the picture.
 They are used for addresses that do not have a mailbox for delivering the mails.
 In other words, the PO Box-Only ZIP codes contain addresses that only have a PO Box address.

 There are whole areas where the postal mails are received through PO Boxes alone.
-In fact, each ZIP code actually comes with a “classification” indicator, and the areas that are served exclusively via PO Boxes are classified as “P.” This makes it easy for the USPS to filter out addresses that they do not deliver mail to physical addresses.
+In fact, each ZIP code actually comes with a “classification” indicator, and the areas that are served exclusively via PO Boxes are classified as “P.” This makes it easy for the USPS to filter out addresses that do not deliver mail to physical addresses.

 One of the things that you must love about USPS is that they keep an impeccable set of records of just about everything.
 Hence it is no wonder that they keep a recorded list of ZIP codes that the USPS does not deliver to the physical addresses.
-This list of addresses are the same ones that are classified as “P,” and they are clubbed together under a special ZIP code that we call PO Box-Only ZIP code.
+This list of addresses are the same ones that are classified as “P,” and they are clubbed together under a special ZIP code that we call the PO Box-Only ZIP code.

 Classification of ZIP Codes